Berezinskii–Kosterlitz–Thouless transition

+where the dimensionless constant was found to be $\xi = 380 \pm 3$.

-Work on the transition led to the 2016 Nobel Prize in Physics being awarded to Thouless and Kosterlitz; Berezinskii died in 1980.
+Work on the transition led to the 2016 Nobel Prize in Physics being awarded to Thouless and Kosterlitz; Berezinskii died in 1981.

 XY model

 The XY model is a two-dimensional vector spin model that possesses U(1) or circular symmetry.
 This system is not expected to possess a normal second-order phase transition.
 This is because the expected ordered phase of the system is destroyed by transverse fluctuations, i.e. the Nambu-Goldstone modes associated with this broken continuous symmetry, which logarithmically diverge with system size.

 This is a specific case of what is called the Mermin–Wagner theorem in spin systems.

 Rigorously the transition is not completely understood, but the existence of two phases was proved by McBryan & Spencer (1977) and Fröhlich & Spencer (1981).

 Disordered phases with different correlations

 In the XY model in two dimensions, a second-order phase transition is not seen.
 However, one finds a low-temperature quasi-ordered phase with a correlation function (see statistical mechanics) that decreases with the distance like a power, which depends on the temperature.
 The transition from the high-temperature disordered phase with the exponential correlation to this low-temperature quasi-ordered phase is a Kosterlitz–Thouless transition.

 It is a phase transition of infinite order.